 Today is a very auspicious day for us as we rise early and drive eastward through Rangjung and Radi to Phongmey village.
-Sonam, our hostess while in Bhutan, is a Brokpa by birth--her father was the hereditary lama there and she is treated like royalty whenever she visits.
-Sonam and her company, Rainbow Tours and Treks of Bhutan, have organized a special cultural program by the Brokpa people of Merak and Sakten—you are considered the sponsor of this event and will have to ladle out food to about 150 people in the ancient temple courtyard at Phongmey.
+Sonam, our hostess while in Bhutan, is a Brokpa by birthright--her father was the hereditary lama there and she is treated like royalty whenever she visits.
+Sonam and her company, Rainbow Tours and Treks of Bhutan, have organized a special cultural program by the Brokpa people of Merak and Sakten-you are considered the sponsor of this event and will have to ladle out food to about 150 people in the ancient temple courtyard at Phongmey.
 This is the custom, the visitor serves the local people and even the King does this when he comes to visit, usually pouring tea in their cups.
-A group of twenty-two Brokpas will make the two-day trek from Merak and Sakten, a district that foreigners were not allowed to visit until 2010.
+A group of fourteen Brokpas will make the two-day trek from Merak and Sakten, a district that foreigners were not allowed to visit until 2010.
 They will bring by horseback all of their cultural trappings as well as festival objects and costumes.
 Local villagers hear the noise and turn out for the free food and festivities.
 We bring a quarter section of pork, sacks of rice, chilies and vegetables and cook it all up over an open fire in huge black cauldrons in a typical Bhutanese style.
 (But we eat Western food brought from the hotel.)

 Of this unique and exclusive event, Sonam writes: